 In this Great Prince only, do we stand in time of trouble, and only in this great Prince do we find our help.
 Because He stands, we will stand.
 Because He is our justifier, strength, deliverer and Saviour.

 - "But ye denied the Holy One and the Just, and desired a murderer to be granted unto you;

 - And killed the Prince of life, whom God hath raised from the dead; whereof we are witnesses."

-This is the great Prince or ruler who is most certainly God, and standeth for the People.
-That is what the Title Michael stands for.
-And God declares that, besides Him, there is no Saviour (Isaiah 43:11, Isaiah 45:21).
-This is the great Prince and Savior who loves us and who stands for God's people.
+This is the Great Prince who is most certainly God, and who stands for the People of God.
+That is what the title Michael stands for.
+And God declares that, besides This God, there is no Savior (Isaiah 43:11, Isaiah 45:21).

 - "The God of our fathers raised up Jesus, whom ye slew and hanged on a tree.

 - Him hath God exalted with his right hand to be a Prince and a Saviour, for to give repentance to Israel, and forgiveness of sins."